Souleater6766/dragon.css/README.md

-we've added a keyframe animation called "dragon-fly" to create a flying animation for the dragon.
+I've added a keyframe animation called "dragon-fly" to create a flying animation for the dragon.
 The animation lasts for 2 seconds, and loops infinitely.
 The transform property is used to move the dragon image across the screen and rotate it to create the flying effect.

 In the dragon-fly animation, we're defining three keyframes.
 At the 0% keyframe, the dragon image is rotated 0 degrees and translated to the left of the screen.
 At the 50% keyframe, the dragon image is rotated 30 degrees and translated to the right of the screen.
 At the 100% keyframe, the dragon image is rotated 0 degrees and translated back to the left of the screen.